sarahlotspeich/ExtrapolationBeforeImputation/README.md

 # It’s integral: Replacing the trapezoidal rule to remove bias and correctly impute censored covariates with their conditional means

 This repository contains R code and simulation data to reproduce results from the manuscript by Lotspeich and Garcia (2022+).

+For the `imputeCensRd` package, which implements the conditional mean imputation approaches from the paper, can be found in its own repo [here](https://github.com/sarahlotspeich/imputeCensRd).

 Each of the "Script (Run Simulations)" files is coded to run 1 replication of each setting for demonstration.
 Per the NOTES at the bottom of the scripts, simulations for Tables 2-S1 and Figures S2-S5 were run in parallel.